-Submitter Kim Coulbourne

-Affiliation Maryland Department of Health

-Address Line 1 6 St Paul Street

-Address Line 2 Suite 1301

-City, State, Zip Baltimore, Maryland, 21202

-Phone 443-690-3106

-Fax n/a

-Email Kim.coulbourne@maryland.gov

-Proposal Subject Inspection Frequency/Inspection Report

-Specific NSSP Section II Model Ordinance -

-Guide Reference Chapter I. Shellfish Sanitation Program for the Authority

-(a).02 Dealer Certification (F)

-Text of Proposal/ F. Inspections.

-Requested Action After any person is certified, the Authority shall make unannounced inspections of the dealer's facilities:

-(a) During periods of activity; and

-(b) At the following minimum frequencies:

-(i) Within thirty (30) days of beginning activities if the dealer was certified on the basis of

-a pre-operational inspection;

-(ii) At least monthly for dealer facilities certified as depuration processors; (iii)At least quarterly triannually for dealer's activities certified as shucker-packer or repacker; and

-(iv)At least semiannually for other dealer activities or annually for seasonal other dealer activities that are only certified for 6 months or less.

-(2) The Authority shall provide a copy of the completed inspection form to the person in-charge at

-the dealer's operation at the within a reasonable time of completing time of the inspection.
-The inspection form shall contain a listing of

-deficiencies by area in the operation and inspection item with corresponding citations to this

-Model Ordinance.
-(3) The plant inspection shall be conducted by the SSO or SSI using the

-Dublia Ucalth appropriate inspection form.

-Public Health Significance Many shucker-packer or repacker operations operate on a seasonal basis.
-In most instances, the third and fourth inspections at these facilities are when the firm is not operating at all or is only operating as a shipper and not a shucker-packer or repacker.

-By reducing the minimum inspection frequency to once every 4 months from once every 3 months, this will allow state Authorities to focus limited resources where they are most valuable without jeopardizing public health.
-Currently the FDA inspects high priority food manufacturing plants once every three years.
-This proposal still has a shucker-

-packer or repacker being minimally inspected at a rate 9 times that frequency.
-This proposal also clarifies that a firm that is only certified for 6 months or less will minimally be inspected once per year.
-Without this clarification, state Authorities are expected to inspect these firms twice during the 6 month period that they are certified each year.
-This

-proposal also would allow for the inspection report to be provided to the dealer by email
+al for Task Force Consideration SSC 2023 Biennial Meeting Growing Area Harvesting/Handling/Distribution Administrative Submitter Kim Coulbourne Affiliation Maryland Department of Health Address Line 1 6 St Paul Street Address Line 2 Suite 1301 City, State, Zip Baltimore, Maryland, 21202 Phone 443-690-3106 Fax n/a Email Kim.coulbourne@maryland.gov Proposal Subject Inspection Frequency/Inspection Rep port Specific NSSP Section II Model Ordinance - Guide Reference Chapter I. Shellfish Sanitation Progra @.02 Dealer Certification (F) am for the Authority Text of Proposal/ F. Inspections.
+Requested Action (1) After any person is consistent of the dealer facilities: (a) During periods of activity (b) At the following minimu A f beginning activities if the dealer was certified on the basis of a pre-operational inspection; ler facilities certified as depuration processors; (iii) At least quarterly triannually for dealer's activities certified as shucker- · · · packer or repacker; and (iv) At least semiannually for other dealer activities or annually for season other dealer activities that are only certified for 6 months or less.
+(2) The Authority shall provide a copy of the completed inspection form to the person in-charge at the dealer's operation at the within a reasonable time of completing time of the inspection.
+The inspection form shall contain a listing of deficiencies by area in the operation and inspection item with correspondincitations to this Model Ordinance. nall be conducted by the SSO or SSI using the appropriate inspection for Public Health Many shucker-packer or repacker operations operate on a seasonal basis.
+In most Significance ections at these facilities are when the firm is not as a shipper and not a shucker-packer or repacker. • • • n frequency to once every 4 months from once every rities to focus limited resources where they are most c health.
+Currently the FDA inspects high priority ery three years.
+This proposal still has a shucker- v inspected at a rate 9 times that frequency.
+This t is only certified for 6 months or less will minimally t this clarification, state Authories are expected to month period that they are certified each year.
+This - - 5 month period that they are certified each year.
+This spection report to be provided to the dealer by email proposal also would allow for the line spection report to be provided to the dealer by email once the report is completed because many states now use electronic inspection reports and are no longer hand writing the inspections.
+Cost Information No cost